sub-c/AllegroDotNet/README.md

 ## Notes about using AllegroDotNet:

 * Currently AllegroDotNet uses Allegro version 5.2.8.

+* Older versions of AllegroDotNet loaded the native Allegro functions into delegates via static initialization.
+This caused issues if you want to handle the case where the native Allegro library is unavailable.
+In newer versions, the first time `Al.Init()` or `Al.InstallSystem()` is called the library is loaded.
+If you try to invoke any other Allegro methods before this, you will get a null reference exception thrown.
+If you want to load the library without initializing, call `Al.SetupAllegroInterop()`.

 * If the Allegro function takes or returns a string, that involves extra marshalling from managed/unmanaged code.
 While this isn't "slow", it isn't as fast as passing pointers and numbers around.